 - A grafted apple tree has a root system that is different from the fruit-producing portion of the tree.
 Some apple trees have more than one graft; they will produce more than one variety of fruit on the same tree.

 - Apples are dwarfed as a result of the type of root system onto which they are grafted.
-Many apple varieties can be purchased as either standards or dwarfs or semi-dwarfs depending upon the rootstock.
+Many apple varieties can be purchased as either standard or dwarfs or semi-dwarfs depending on the rootstock.
 Root systems are identified by their growth at maturity and planting needs.
 Here are some, but not all, examples:

 - ‘Seedling’: this is a full-growth tree with strong roots.

 - ‘M.27’: this tree makes 15 percent of full growth and is good for containers.